shanesturrock/bioit/docs/BioIT-repository.md

     # Connection port
     www-port=8787

-Note that this will cause the server to only listen to localhost and port 8787, to serve other machines we'll install nginx later which will add SSL support.
+Note that this will cause the server to only listen to localhost and port 8787.
+You should add the localhost option even if using a vanilla install as the free RStudio Server package doesn't support SSL and we need to use NGINX to provide that.

 Install the server: